Strijkerr/BachelorThesis/README.md

 Several libraries might be needed to run everything, terminal should signal which ones might be missing.

 For opening this project in Visual Studio Code or any other IDE with a file tracker, add '**/OpenDataUitspraken/**' to the 'watcher exclude' (too many files to track otherwise).
-Project was however sometimes still unstable running in Visual Studio Code.
+However, project sometimes still unstable in Visual Studio Code if the 'OpenDataUitspraken' dataset has not yet been slimmed down.

 (TIP: if emptying the trash through UI linux is not working because of too many files in the trash, try 'trash-empty' command in terminal using trash-cli (sudo apt install trash-cli) library)